Club Constitution

 (i) Junior - those under sixteen years of age on 1st September preceding the season;

 (ii) Intermediate - those over sixteen years of age and still in full-time education, employed on a government training scheme or apprenticeship, in receipt of disability benefit, unemployed or having reached the state pension age.
-(Ammended AGM 2008)

 (iii) Full - All cricket members not covered by paragraph (i) and (ii) above.

-Partners of Club Members and others who the Committee consider that their object is to nurture interest and encourage the game of cricket.
+(d) Associate Members - Partners of Club Members and others who the Committee consider that their object is to nurture interest and encourage the game of cricket.

-The Club may nominate individuals to be elected as Honorary Life members of the Club.
+(e) Honorary Life Membership - the Club may nominate individuals to be elected as Honorary Life members of the Club.
 They may be past or present members who by their efforts deserve such honour.
 Nomination should be made annually by the Executive Committee for approval at the Annual General Meeting.

-5. (a) Every member shall pay a subscription to the Club upon election to membership;
+(a) Every member shall pay a subscription to the Club upon election to membership;

 (b) The rate of subscription shall be determined by the Executive Committee and placed before members at the Annual General Meeting;

 (c) Subscriptions will become due on 1st May and increase monthly by an amount to be agreed annually by the Executive Committee if they remain unpaid.
+Subscriptions to be paid in full when due unless other arrangements agreed with the membership secretary

 (d) Any member whose subscriptions remain unpaid on 1st September is liable to expulsion by the Executive Committee.